ThomasDluhosch/DesignPatterns/README.md

 ## 1.1 Factory Pattern

-The Factory Pattern is a creational design pattern that provides an interface or method to create objects in a superclass but allows subclasses to alter the type of objects that will be created.
+The Factory Pattern provides an interface or method to create objects in a superclass but allows subclasses to alter the type of objects that will be created.
 This pattern decouples the object creation process from the client.

 <div align="center" style="width: 100%;">